-If for reasons beyond your control (you must submit proof) you will be absent on the day of an exam, you must let me know BEFORE THE EXAM so we can discuss options.
+If for reasons beyond your control (you must submit proof1) you will be absent on the day of an exam, you must let me know BEFORE THE EXAM so we can discuss options.
 Taking an exam late without proof of a valid excuse incurs a penalty of 20% from whatever score you earn.
 That is, the highest grade you will be able to earn is 80 points.
 Moreover, you must make arrangements to retake the exam either during my office hours or in the math lab.
-This must be done BEFORE the next exam, otherwise your exam grade becomes a 0 in my gradebook.
+This must be done BEFORE the next exam.